Argentina's 1950 no-show sparked years of gloom

 A pioneer goalkeeper who broke the boundaries of his penalty area as an extra defender and to help launch attacks, Carrizo was an inspiration for the likes of compatriot Hugo Gatti and Colombia’s Rene Higuita.

 But such a goalkeeper was more exposed by teams bent on attack.
-Argentina also discovered they had fallen behind in speed to the more athletic and organized Europeans.
+Argentina also discovered they had fallen behind in speed to the more athletic and organised Europeans.

 Argentina’s victory in the Copa America in Peru in 1957, in which they crushed the Brazil side that would be crowned world champions a year later 3-0, further helped blind them to the progress of the game in Europe.